iOS17/Jailbreak/README.md

 [Def1nit3lyN0tAJa1lbr3akTool Jailbreak Released for iOS 15.7 - iOS 16.6.1](https://zeejb.com/def1nit3lyn0taja1lbr3aktool-jailbreak-tool/)

 ![iOS 17.3 Jailbreak Status](https://github.com/iOS17/Jailbreak/assets/135683347/2588016d-df84-4140-b8ac-7d7ab2cf4988)
-** According to [iOS 17.3 security information](https://support.apple.com/en-us/HT214059), There may be a kernel-level issue that could be used for jailbreaking, but we need to await confirmation.
+** According to [iOS 17.3 security information](https://support.apple.com/en-us/HT214059), there may be a kernel-level issue that could be used for jailbreaking, but we need to await confirmation.
 (Available for: iPhone XS and later, iPad Pro 12.9-inch 2nd generation and later, iPad Pro 10.5-inch, iPad Pro 11-inch 1st generation and later, iPad Air 3rd generation and later, iPad 6th generation and later, and iPad mini 5th generation and later)